gcapes/file-backups-rfields/README.md

-# Structure of the problem
-- List files (recursively) in data directory
+# Data backup for NGI Energy Lab

+## The task
+- Files are manually backed up to a shared drive
+	- This should be automated instead
+- Metadata is recorded by the instruments in a log file
-- Extract any metadata
+	- Extract key information and make it more accessible
+- Key information is recorded on a paper log sheet
+	- This needs to be associated with the backed up data
-- Copy to destination, using directory structure for metadata
+	- Organise the files in a directory structure which reflects this

+## Requirements and questions
 - Confirm files have been copied
 - Delete files from original location

-# Questions
 - Is there just one directory (with subdirectories) for each PC?
-- Do the time stamp and permissions have to be preserved?
-	- Time stamps yes, permissions no.
+	- Yes
+- Preserve time stamps of files.
+Permissions not important.
 - Will all files be complete, or will any need appending to?
 	- Complete.

-# Update
+## Update
 - 5 pieces of information on a paper log sheet, which should go into the file/directory name (read from file / manual prompt)
 	- creator